fufy1024/LayerEdit/README.md

 ## ✨ News ✨

 - [2025/11/08] 🎉 LayerEdit has been accepted to AAAI 2026! 🎉
 - [2025/11/20]  We release the code for LayerEdit!
-Let's design together! 😍
+Let's edit together! 😍

 ## ToDo
 - [ ] **Release inference code that combines grounding-sam (more accurate segmentation, but potentially slower, and at the same time, grounding-sam has no reasoning ability).**